ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

 ## Subnet gets full

-This is only related to DHCP, but in the event of a subnet filling up, the subnet will need to be increased.
+This is only related to DHCP.
+In the event of a subnet filling up, the subnet will need to be increased.

 [increase subnet]